 With the current global use of 50,000 tons of antibiotics each year, animals – including us – are becoming less resistant to disease, and bacteria are becoming more resistant to antibiotics.
 There is little doubt that this plays a part in the rapid escalation of food poisoning which now kills more than a million people a year worldwide1.

-These include ibuprofen (Motrin), fenoprofen (Fenopron), flurbiprofen (Froben), ketoprofen (Alrheumat, Orudis and Oruvail) naproxen (Naprosyn), tolmetin (Tolectin), sulindac (Clinoril), azapropazone (Rheumox), indomethacin (Indocid), phenylbutazone (Butazolidine), mefenamic acid (Ponstan), diclofenac (Voltarol), fenbufen (Lederfen), piroxicam (Feldene), tiaprofenic acid (Surgam), tolmetin (Tolectin), as well as aspirin.
+These include ibuprofen (Motrin), fenoprofen (Fenopron), flurbiprofen (Froben), ketoprofen (Alrheumat, Orudis and Oruvail) naproxen (aprosyn), tolmetin (Tolectin), sulindac (Clinoril), azapropazone (Rheumox), indomethacin (Indocid), phenylbutazone (Butazolidine), mefenamic acid (Ponstan), diclofenac (Voltarol), fenbufen (Lederfen), piroxicam (Feldene), tiaprofenic acid (Surgam), tolmetin (Tolectin), as well as aspirin.
 In England alone, around 18 million prescriptions are written for these drugs each year.

 The first drug that is often used to relieve pain and inflammation is aspirin; it can be quite effective in but wreaks havoc on digestion.
-In 1980, the sixth World Nutrition Congress reported that even a single aspirin can cause intestinal bleeding for one week.
+In 1980, the sixth World utrition Congress reported that even a single aspirin can cause intestinal bleeding for one week.
 Just imagine what high doses on a daily basis over many years are likely to do.

-NSAIDs increase gut permeability2 and ulcers in the small intestine which can have serious complications.
+SAIDs increase gut permeability2 and ulcers in the small intestine which can have serious complications.
 A study of athletes at the University of Iowa in the US who took aspirin in order to prevent any inflammation found that it significantly increased their intestinal permeability3.

 A significant proportion of ulcers in the small intestine may be due to these drugs4.
-At least nine NSAIDs have been withdrawn from use, including Opren and approximately one quarter of all adverse medication reactions reported are for this group of drugs.
+At least nine SAIDs have been withdrawn from use, including Opren and approximately one quarter of all adverse medication reactions reported are for this group of drugs.
 Indeed, in the US the nation’s cost of these drugs roughly equal the cost of treating the side-effects, the most common of which are gastrointestinal reactions.